LGSW/CS534/README.md

 # CS534
+Some code for Course Assignment in python
-Course Assignment for CS534 Artifitial Intelligence
+This course is CS534 Artifitial Intelligence